JustArtiom/wrapdactyl/README.md

 The option `checkInterval` offers you the opotunity to check the configuration in an interval of time
 Now the wrapper is ready to use! have fun with it 👍

-# 💻 How cache works
+# 💻 How Cache Works:
 *⚠️Warning: This function spams your panel api*
 Cache is a hardware or software component that stores data so that future requests for that data can be served faster.
 In this case cache can be used only if the option cache is enabled (`cache: true`).
 Cache can be stored at the begging of the code by running the `updateCache()` async function which returns boolean that tells if the cache process is complete or not.